 - Wellbeing (e.g. The Student Wellbeing Hub and Go Noodle)

 - Different subjects, ages and stages (K-12) (e.g. BrainPOP, TedEd and Playful Learning)

 - Parents (e.g. these resources from the Child Mind Institute, and Parent Map)

 - Synchronous and asynchronous learning (e.g. Google Classroom and Microsoft Teams)

 - Assessment and reflection (e.g. Flipgrid and Quizizz)

 Our students, teachers and staff have seized this opportunity to continue to learn and get better together.
-We are extremely proud of the adaptability and commitment of our professional passionate educators and our community across the world in making the transition to Distance Learning.
-Already we have witnessed exciting and innovative approaches to distance learning as well as many initiatives to support our children and students wellbeing, keep their spirits up and help them to stay motivated as they continue their amazing learning journeys at home.
+We are extremely proud of the adaptability and commitment of our professional and passionate educators as well as our community across the world in making the transition to Distance Learning.
+We have witnessed so many exciting and innovative approaches to distance learning as well as many initiatives to support our children and students wellbeing, keep their spirits up and help them to stay motivated as they continue their amazing learning journeys at home.

 A heartfelt ISP thank you to our students for adapting to your new learning environment, our staff for the huge amount of work and dedication you have given to implement our distance learning approaches for our students, and our families for your continual patience and support during this unsettling time.